 Processing activity - we use personal information across all our services to help to prevent and detect crime and fraud and to protect the public funds that we manage.
 It is necessary for us to collect and hold personal information about you.
-In general terms, we process personal information relating to:
+In general, we process personal information as detailed in our relevant services specific privacy notices (see below).

 As detailed in our relevant services specific privacy notices.